Charles S. Cohen: Real estate

-From 2010 to 2014 three lawsuits were filed against the company by former employees claiming that they were fired after taking medical leave.
-The cases were settled out of court.

 In 2021 several lawsuits were filed against the business accusing Cohen of bullying and creating a hostile working environment for women.
 The company denied the allegations said it does not tolerate sexual harassment.

 In early 2024, Fortress Investment Group sued Cohen for a default on a $534mn loan made in 2019.
 In August a New York Supreme Court judge approved proceeding with a foreclosure auction against properties owned by Cohen to recoup part of the value of the loans.
 Cohen disputed the claim, alleging that a restructuring agreement had been reached with Fortress.
 However, the court rejected Cohen's motion to postpone the auction.
 In November 2024, Fortress seized control of cinema chain Curzon for $5mn as part of the auction.
 Fortress also acquired control of companies that control the Design Center of the Americas, and Le Méridien hotel in Dania Beach in Florida.
+In March 2026, a New York Supreme Court judge told Cohen he had 45 days to settle his $187 million debt or Fortress will begin to sell his properties.

 Hotels

-Representing his first venture into the hospitality arena, Mr. Cohen has redeveloped and opened the Le Méridien Dania Beach at Fort Lauderdale Airport, a hotel located on the 40-acre DCOTA (Design Center of the Americas) campus.
+Representing his first venture into the hospitality arena, Cohen redeveloped and opened the Le Méridien Dania Beach at Fort Lauderdale Airport, a hotel located on the 40-acre DCOTA (Design Center of the Americas) campus.